tmobile/magentaA11y/_checklist-native/button.md

 - Consider how focus should be managed between child elements and their parent views
 - External keyboard tab order often follows the screen reader focus, but sometimes needs focus management
 - Initial focus on a screen should land in a logical place (back button, screen title, first text field, first heading)
-- When a bottom navigation bar element is activated, the next screen's initial focus should move to the top of the screen, not stay in the bottom nav bar.
 - When a menu, picker or modal is closed, the focus should return to the triggering element.

 - **Android Views**